thorsten-de/thorsten-michael.de/README.md

 > Das erste Haus baust du für deinen Feind, das zweite für deinen Freund und das dritte für dich selbst

-This german saying, sometimes attributed to the famous philosopher Confucius, which translates roughly into:
+This german saying, sometimes attributed to the famous philosopher Confucius, translates roughly into:

 > You will build the first house for your foe, the second for your friend and the third one for yourself